Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Preliminaries

-and $f_j : \zo^n \to \R$ are arbitrary polynomials.
-This formulation is very expressive; for example, it is possible to express realization plan polytopes in this form, as we will show later.
-For notation, in the rest of the paper, if $x \in \R^n$ and $U \subseteq [n]$, we will use $x_U$ to denote the subvector of $x$ on the indices in $U$.
+and the constraints $g_k : \zo^n \to \R$ are arbitrary polynomials.
+This formulation is very expressive; for example, it is possible to express realization plan polytopes in this form where $X$ is the set of pure plans, as we will show later.
+For notation, in the rest of the paper, if $\vec x \in \R^n$ and $U \subseteq [n]$, we will use $\vec x_U$ to denote the subvector of $\vec x$ on the indices in $U$.

-\begin{definition} The {\em dependency hypergraph} of $\mc X$ is the graph whose vertices are the variables $x_i$, and for which, for each constraint, there is a hyperedge $U \in E$ consisting of the variables that appear in that constraint. \end{definition}
+\begin{definition} The {\em dependency graph} of $\mc X$ is the graph whose vertices are the indices $i \in [n]$, and for which an edge connects $i, j \in [n]$ if there is a constraint $g_k$ in which both variables $x_i$ and $x_j$ appear. \end{definition}